raahul-hub/TransferLearning-with-VGG16-and-ImageNet/README.md

 ## VGG16 Architecture

-VGG16's architecture consists of 16 layers, organized into five blocks:
+VGG16's architecture consists of 16 layers, organized into various blocks:

 1. **Convolutional Blocks:**
    - Consist of convolutional layers with 3x3 filters and max-pooling layers (2x2) for downsampling.
 The number of filters increases with the depth of the network.